 Mezzanine finance is an ideal option if you have insufficient cash to inject into the deal and can be the difference between a development project proceeding and not going ahead.

-When it comes to development finance, there are many options with lenders all offering different funding solutions.
+When it comes to property development finance, there are many options with lenders all offering different funding solutions.

-We specialise in arranging both debt finance and mezzanine finance.
+As brokers, we specialise in arranging both debt finance and mezzanine finance.

 LTGDV – Loan to Gross Development Value – This ratio relates to the amount of the loan compared to the gross development value i.e. the end value of the project once the build works are completed.